-The Rev. Ann Fontaine, Diocese of Wyoming, keeps what the tide brings in.
+The Rev. Ann Fontaine, Diocese of Oregon, keeps what the tide brings in.
 She is the author of Streams of Mercy: a meditative commentary on the Bible.

 The Rev. Canon Andrew Gerns is the rector of Trinity Church, Easton, Pa., chair of the Evangelism Commission of the Diocese of Bethlehem and an avid Red Sox fan.
 He keeps the blog Andrew Plus.

 Dr. Deirdre Good is professor of New Testament at The General Theological Seminary, specializing in the Synoptic Gospels, Christian Origins, Noncanonical writings and biblical languages.
 While she is an American citizen, she grew up in Kenya and loves marmite which may explain certain features of her blog, On Not Being a Sausage.

 The Rt.
 Rev. W. Nicholas Knisely is Bishop of Rhode Island.
 He was originally trained as an astronomer before he was ordained.
 His blog is Entangled States.

 Jim Naughton, a partner in Canticle Communications, is the founder and editor in chief of Episcopal Café.
 A former reporter for The New York Times and The Washington Post, he is the author of three books, including Catholics in Crisis and My Brother Stealing Second, a novel for young adults.